-To begin the finalization process your Lens should have a “Ready” status.
-Click the blue Finalize button next to your Lens and follow the prompts.
+To begin the finalization process your Lens should have an “Action Needed” status.
+Click the blue Finalize for Ads Manager button next to your Lens and follow the prompts.

 Your description should be brief and describe the content of the Lens, any triggers it may have, and the intended audience (if you have this information).
 The more accurate your description, the easier the review process will be.

 You will also need to provide a preview video.
 This is a video snap of the Lens in action.
 It serves two purposes: it helps the advertiser find the Lens in Ads Manager (it’s the visual representation of the Lens) and it aids our Ad Review team to speed up the review process.

 The preview video should trigger any interactions the Lens has and, if it has a world component as well as face, record from both cameras.
 The video should be no longer than 10 seconds.

 After your Lens is finalized it will be available as a media object in the target Ad Account and ready to turn into a Creative that can be attached to your new campaign.

 For more information about Ads Manager please take a look at this helpful overview of Ads Manager.